open-xml-templating/docxtemplater/docs/source/tag_types.rst

 The way to make this work as expected is to not put unnecessary new lines after the start of the section and before the end of the section.

-For our example , that would be :
+For our example , that would be:

 .. code-block:: text